sisinflab-swot/cowl/docs/howto/index.rst

 Ontology deserialization
 ------------------------

-In order to query an ontology you must first deserialize it.
-This can be done via the :func:`cowl_parser_parse_ontology()` function of :class:`CowlParser`.
+In order to query an ontology you must first deserialize it, which can be done via :func:`CowlParser::cowl_parser_parse_ontology()`.
 In general, ontologies may `import <owl imports_>`_ other ontologies, which may involve retrieving them from the network.
-Cowl's approach to imports reflects its :ref:`focus on portability <about>`, so ontology retrieval is delegated to the end user via the :class:`CowlImportLoader` interface.
+Cowl's approach to imports reflects its :ref:`focus on portability <about>`, so ontology retrieval :ref:`is delegated to the end user <import>`.

 Ontology queries
 ----------------